absolute-community/absolutecore-lib/README.md

 #### Building the Browser Bundle

-To build a dashcore-lib full bundle for the browser:
+To build a absolutecore-lib full bundle for the browser:

 ```sh
 npm run build